gshs-ornl/revengc/README.md

 ## Sample datasets
-Since the format for the tables is strick, we will now show how to format these tables properly using actual census data.
+Since the format for the tables is strict, we will now show how to format these tables properly using actual census data.
 If a user wants to read in a file, the format must look like the following sample datasets: `nepal_hhs`, `hongkong_hhs`, `hongkong_area`, `iran_hhs`, and `indonesia_contingency `.
 These datasets are cited in the Legal section below and more details can be found in `man/` directory.
 Creating tables with R code is possible too.
 The following code shows how these sample datasets can be created in R.

 ```
 hhsdata_nepal<-cbind(as.character(c("1-2", "3-4", "5-6", "7-8", ">=9")), c(16.2, 41.7, 29.0, 9.0, 4.1))